Features

 These systems use heated air to warm a floor.
 Since air is incapable of holding and retaining large amounts of heat, this method of radiant heating is the least efficient.

 With this method of heating, the room warms quickly but it loses the heat equally fast – creating an uncomfortable warm-cold heating pattern.
-In fact, air-heated radiant heating is rarely installed in residential house.
+Air-heated radiant heating is rarely installed in residential houses.

 Radiant Heating Floor Cost